Vietnamese irredentism: Thailand, Myanmar and Malaysia

 Vietnamese irredentism is also sometimes pointing to Thailand, Malaysia and Myanmar, though it directs the most to the former.

-Much of the irredentist sentiment against Thailand and Myanmar could be traced from the root of Vietnamese imperialism in 15th century, when Vietnam fought Laos and gained control of a part of northern Siam and eastern Myanmar in a short-lived time.
-As the Burmese Empire, even during its peak, had never managed to conquer Vietnam while Vietnam had managed to occupy a part of Burmese territory, the Vietnamese irredentism prided itself for not being under Burmese rule.

 Its conflict with the Siamese, which began in 18th century, had been one of the prolonged war, in which Vietnam slowly transformed to become a Southeast Asian power despite Siamese efforts to prevent it.
 This had fostered a significant national fear of Siamese and later Thais about growing Vietnamese irredentist threat, which was enhanced by the outcome of Cambodian–Vietnamese War and subsequent Vietnamese military raids and occupation in Thai border.
 Thus, in Thailand always ran a fear of Vietnamese eventual occupation, leading to the country supporting Khmer Rouge to deter Vietnamese expansionism.

 Vietnamese irredentism toward Malaysia was much weaker and less significant, and it was never documented in Vietnamese historical accords.
 However, during the 15th century, the Vietnamese, which proceeded the most powerful army in Southeast Asia, had planned for a naval expedition against Malacca Sultanate and launched naval attacks on Malay ships and sailors.
 Following the pressure by the Ming dynasty, the Vietnamese backtracked and eventually abandoned the plan to conquer Malacca.

 Internal Vietnam

 Champa

 The Kingdom of Champa was once an ancient kingdom in what would be modern-day Central Vietnam, influenced by the extension of Indian civilization.
-The entity had been historically Vietnam's major rival at first, and had launched an invasion against the infant Đại Cồ Việt, but militarily, it was unsuccessful in deterring Vietnamese military advance.
 The relationship between two, if not to say, often fluctuated between peace and hostility.
-However, with the end of the Fourth Chinese domination of Vietnam, increasing Vietnamese militarism had led to the demise of Champa and its eventual fate of being conquered at the 1471 war.
+However, with the end of the Fourth Chinese domination of Vietnam, increasing Vietnamese militarism and southward expansion had led to the demise of Champa and its eventual fate of being conquered at the end of the 1471 war.
 Since then, there had been a number of rebellions against Vietnamese rule by the Chams since and was marred by growing Islamization of Chams, the most severe happened in the 19th century when Katip Sumat uprising coincided with Ja Thak Wa uprising, where Islam was introduced as a weapon of resistance against Vietnamese Empire; and in 20th century when the United Front for the Liberation of Oppressed Races (FULRO) was established to fight off Vietnamese persecution.
 In response, the Vietnamese military began persecuting Chams and drafted them into its rank, while there were persecutions over their Hindu and Islamic faith.